Here you will find my current and past research interests and projects. For research outputs, please see my 'Publications' page.

 My fieldwork at Pinnacles began with the establishment of 10 long-term monitoring plots, included daily plot surveys throughout the 2011-12 flowering seasons, and resulted in a curated, data-based collection of over 50,000 bee specimens identified by combined efforts of myself and taxonomists at the USDA-ARS Logan Bee Lab.
 At the conclusion of my fieldwork and management of this huge research collection, I supplied the park with a sampling manual to facilitate future native bee monitoring.

 In January 2013, President Obama elevated Pinnacles from Monument to Park status, in part due to its remarkable bee biodiversity.
 Pinnacles is currently America's 59th, and newest, National Park.

 The portal project on long-term desert ecology

-During my PhD with Dr. Morgan Ernest at the University of Florida, I participated as a Research Assistant on one of the longest-running community ecology projects.
-Once a month (with few exceptions), since the project's inception by Dr. James Brown in 1977, a member of the lab has traveled to Portal, Arizona to trap, measure, sex, and identify the rodents present on 24 experimental plots in the Chihuahuan Desert near the Chiracahua Mountains.
-Dozens of publications have resulted from this project that have improved our understanding of community ecology dynamics over time, regime shifts, the influence of abiotic and biotic factors on species turnover, etc. The most notable product of this project, however, is likely the immense, publicly-available data set, maintained and shared monthly by Dr. Ernests' research group.
+During my PhD at the University of Florida, I assisted with one of the longest-running community ecology projects.
+Once a month (with few exceptions), since the project's inception by Dr. James Brown in 1977, a researcher has traveled to Portal, Arizona to trap, measure, sex, and identify the rodents present on 24 experimental plots in the Chihuahuan Desert near the Chiracahua Mountains.
+This is combined with a twice-yearly plant census of all 24 plots.
+Dozens of publications have resulted from this project that have improved our understanding of community ecology dynamics over time, regime shifts, the influence of abiotic and biotic factors on species turnover, etc. The most notable product, however, is likely the immense, publicly-available data set.

 Coastal ecology at the UNC - Chapel Hill Institute of Marine sciences